Kiriwill/LikeScrapper/README.md

 # LikeScrapper
-Likes scrapper for facebook pages using python, selenium and SQLite.
+Like'scrapper for facebook pages using python, selenium and SQLite.
 Usefull for data analisys.